qmuntal/gltf/README.md

 ## Features

-`qmuntal/gltf` implements the hole glTF 2.0 specification.
+`qmuntal/gltf` implements the whole glTF 2.0 specification.
 The top level element is the [gltf.Document](https://pkg.go.dev/github.com/qmuntal/gltf#Document) and it contains all the information to hold a gltf document in memory:

 ```go
 // This document does not produce any valid glTF, it is just an example.